Skip to footer content

 Install-Package IronQR

-How Can I Generate My First QR Code?
+How Do You Generate Your First QR Code?

-Creating your first NuGet QR code requires minimal source code.
-The QrWriter class handles QR code and barcodes generation with sensible defaults:
+Creating your first QR code requires minimal code.
+The QrWriter class handles QR code generation with sensible defaults that work well for most use cases:

 using IronQr;